collective/collective.fastview/README.txt

         # Set viewlet manager default to all following viewlets
         grok.viewletmanager(MainViewletManager)

 Fix Grok 1.0 template inheritance
 ---------------------------------

 This fixes grok 1.0 problem that view and viewlets template are not inheritable between packages.
 E.g. if you subclass a view you need to manually copy over the view template also.

-We hope to get rid of this with Plone 4 / fixed grok.
+We hope to get rid of this in the future.

 See: